 only way to know if you have CKD.

-A urine test is done to check the levels of substances called albumin and creatinine in your urine – they are put in relationship and expressed as the Albumin to Creatinine ratio, or ACR.
+A urine test is one type done to check the levels of substances called albumin and creatinine in your urine – they are put in relationship and expressed as the Albumin to Creatinine ratio, or ACR.

 The main test for kidney disease is a blood test.
 The test measures the levels of creatinine in your blood.
-Your physician uses your blood test results, plus other parameters like your age, size, gender and other factors to calculate how many milliliters of fluid your kidneys are able to filter in a minute.
+Your physician uses your blood test results, plus other parameters like your age, size, gender and other factors to calculate how many millilitres of fluid your kidneys are able to filter in a minute.

 This calculation is known as your estimated glomerular filtration rate (eGFR) and done through validated formulas.

 Creatinine is a breakdown product of muscle cells.
 If a certain level of kidney disease is reached the blood creatinine levels correlates with kidney function.